vamsi-sripathi/simd/imax/README.md

         block-size -> Used only in AVX512 blocking implementation
 ```

+## Limitations:
+Loop tail handling is missing, so the size of input vector should be a multiple of unrolling factor (128).
+Also, for two-pass implementation, size of input should be exactly divisible by blocking size.

 ## Benchmark:
 `bench.sh` is a script that launches the binaries for different sizes of input vectors to sweep the cache hierarchy.